-(2) In the case of Tariff L1, L3, R1 or R3, the standby charge is 5.72 cents per day per kW based on the difference between total half-hourly maximum demand and normal half-hourly maximum demand.
+(2) In the case of Tariff L1, L3, R1 or R3, the standby charge is 5.7200 cents per day per kW based on the difference between total half-hourly maximum demand and normal half-hourly maximum demand.

-(3) The normal half-hourly maximum demand is to be assessed by the corporation and is to be based on loading normally supplied from the corporation’s supply.
+(3) The normal half-hourly maximum demand must be assessed by the corporation and based on loading normally supplied from the corporation’s supply.

 (4) Notwithstanding the corporation’s assessment, in any accounting period the normal half-hourly maximum demand is taken to be not less than —